BlockhostOfficial/ddos-prot-mc-servers/README.md

 - 22 locations on 6 continents

 ### Cons
-- Let's hope this isn't bad like MCProHosting can be
 - No Geyser Support
 - Lack of information on the website
 - No ip forwarding (you have to open a ticket)???